4 Ways Amazon Could Make the Echo More Useful

 "When you have to remember a script, you're an actor now," says Kovac.

 Some apps already benefit from such simple voice controls.
 It's possible, for instance, to use the Echo to activate Internet-connected lights by saying, "Alexa, turn on my living room lights."
-But this type of functionality is currently limited to smart home devices and music playback, although a spokesperson for Amazon says the company is exploring ways to improve this.
+But this type of functionality is currently limited to smart home devices and music playback.
+A spokesperson for Amazon says the company is exploring ways to improve this.

 A potential drawback here is that allowing multiple trigger phrases would increase the chance of overlap between apps.
 If you have both Pizza Hut and Domino's Echo apps installed, for instance, they might confuse one another when you ask to order a pizza.
 "Just trying to avoid everyone stepping on each other's toes is another challenge," says Kovac.
 But he argues that users could be allowed to pick default choices for certain requests.